 As we age, our bodies become more prone to natural deterioration and degenerative diseases.
 Some middle-aged women, for example, experience unpleasant electric shocks in the leg, which can be caused by a number of medical conditions.
-Keep on reading about the causes and solutions for an electric shock feeling in the leg to handle them with ease.
+Keep on reading about the causes and solutions for electric shock feelings in the leg to handle them with ease.

-The Causes of Electric Shock Feeling in the Leg
+Causes of Electric Shock Feeling in the Leg

 It is a narrowing of the spaces between the vertebrae caused by a deterioration of cartilage.
 It compresses the nerve roots and spinal cord, resulting in pain and electric shocks in the legs when walking or standing.